Cashews vs Almonds: Which Nut is Better? Let’s Compare

 Almonds have a lower glycemic index than cashews although both are considered low glycemic foods.
 Almonds fall into the low glycemic index with a GI of zero.
 Cashews have a GI of 22.

-The Satiety Index of Cashews and Almonds
+Satiety Index of Nuts Almonds and Cashews

 Satiety is a term used to explain the loss of appetite and the feeling of being full after eating food.
 The satiety index is a scale showing how full a person feels after eating certain foods.